U.S. Supplier & Manufacturer of Flags, Aviation Windsocks, Award Pennants, Award Streamers, Indoor Flag Sets, Parade Equipment and More.

 This beautifully made U.S. Navy Church Pennant is made from a specially treated nylon fabric that reduces fading and increases the overall life of the flag.
-It features a white fabric header and brass grommets.
+It features a sewn cross, white fabric header and brass grommets.
 It is available in various sizes, simply select your size from the pulldown menu and your price will adjust accordingly.

 The navy church pennant and the Jewish worship pennant are the only two flags that ever fly above the national ensign.
 They are hoisted above the ensign, either at the flagstaff (in port) or the gaff (under way) during the conduct of religious services by a naval chaplain aboard ship.
 This usage is expressly authorized by law.
 U.S. Army directives also provide for use of this pennant above the ensign during services aboard Army vessels, but the legal authority for this would appear to be questionable.